On The Decoding Error Weight of One or Two Deletion Channels: The -Deletion Channel

 Using this result we can explicitly define the ML$^*$ decoder $\cD_{\mathsf{ML}^*}$.
 This decoder works as follows.
 For each word $\bfy$ it calculates the number of runs $r$ and the length of the longest run $r_i$ and then checks if

-If this condition holds, the decoder works as the lazy decoder and simply returns the word $\bfy$.
+If this condition holds, the decoder works as the lazy decoder and returns the word $\bfy$.
 Otherwise, it acts like the embedding number decoder of length $n-1$ and prolongs the first longest run by one.
-This result is summarized in the following theorem. \begin{theorem} The ML$^*$ decoder $\cD_{\mathsf{ML}^*}$ for a single 2-deletion channel is a decoder that performs as the lazy decoder if inequality (\ref{eq_cond_2_del}) holds and otherwise it acts like the embedding number decoder of length $n-1$. i.e.,
+The next theorem summarizes this result. \begin{theorem} The ML$^*$ decoder $\cD_{\mathsf{ML}^*}$ for a single 2-deletion channel is a decoder that performs as the lazy decoder if inequality (\ref{eq_cond_2_del}) holds and otherwise it acts like the embedding number decoder of length $n-1$. i.e.,

 \end{theorem} \begin{IEEEproof} Using the previous lemmas, one can verify that $\cD_{\mathsf{ML}^*}$ minimizes the expected normalized distance for any possible channel output $\bfy$ and hence it is the ML$^*$ decoder. \end{IEEEproof}